Asylum in the United States

 Immigration is complex and we have the experience.

 Our experience with the complex laws of immigration has provided thousands of families with the ability to stay close and with their family here in the United States while navigating the complicating laws of immigration.
 Let us guide you through this complex area of law.
 If you or a loved one is facing an issue in immigration court, you need help navigating through the justice system.
-That’s what the law firm of Rozas & Associates is here for.
+That’s what the law firm of Rozas is here for.

 Contact Our Louisiana Asylum Lawyers Today: